Marcus Smart NBA Preview vs. the Trail Blazers

-The Memphis Grizzlies, Marcus Smart included, take the court versus the Portland Trail Blazers on Friday at 10:00 PM ET.
+Marcus Smart and the rest of the Memphis Grizzlies will be hitting the court versus the Portland Trail Blazers on Sunday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Smart's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Smart's performance, we look at his available prop bets, using stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.